mavisalli/Link-Converter-Case-NestJs/README.md

 This folder includes node.js restful api which is written for a company case study.

+You can find the requirements of the case via the Case-Requirements.pdf file in the repo.

 This is an API project that converts web url links to deeplinks or deeplinks to web url in certain formats when you want to redirect between applications.

 Technologies and Tools I use: